KeisukeYamashita/caddy-sakura/README.md

 ## Configuration

-To use this module for ACME DNS challeng, configure the Caddy JSON as below:
+To use this module for ACME DNS challenge, configure the Caddy JSON as below:

 ```json
 {